Sydney, NSW

 Best Conditions

-Southerly swells less than 1m, avoid after heavy rain due to Port Hacking runoff
+Southerly or westerly with swells less than 0.5 m, avoid after heavy rain due to Port Hacking runoff

 Tide